What Is The Best Generator? Diesel Or Natural Gas

 3. Environmental Impact

 Diesel generators have come under fire for their emissions, especially NOx.
-The industry is working tirelessly on next-gen filters, though, as well as diesel engine efficiency.
+The industry is working tirelessly on next-gen filters, though, as well as the efficiency of diesel generators.
 Newer diesel generators are also much quieter than the early models.
 This really matters with businesses like hospitals where noise pollution is an issue.

 Natural gas has the advantage here, there is no getting around the fact, but the gap is not as large as you might think.